ptrpl4/GitBookWiki/programming/js/js.md

 req.send();
 ```

 ## Promises

-a Promise is an object.
-There are 3 states of the Promise object:
+Promise is an object with 3 states

 * **Pending:** Initial State, before the Promise succeeds or fails
 * **Resolved:** Completed Promise